Graph-Based Methods for Discrete Choice: Graph-based methods for discrete choice

 \section{Graph-based methods for discrete choice}

-We now turn to our methodological contributions.
 We identify three phases in choice prediction where networks can be incorporated: networks can be used (1) to inform model parameters, (2) to learn chooser representations, or (3) to directly produce predictions.
 In this section, we develop representative methods in each category.
 We briefly describe each method before diving into more detail.

 First, networks can inform inference for a model that already accounts for chooser heterogeneity.
-This is done by incorporating the preference correlations of individuals who are close to each other in the network.
+This is done by incorporating the correlations in utilities (or other choice model parameters) of individuals who are close to each other in the network; we refer to these as \emph{preference correlations} for simplicity.
 Our Laplacian regularization approach (described in~\Cref{sec:laplacian}) does exactly this, and we show that it corresponds to a Bayesian prior on network-based preference correlations.
 Second, networks can be used to learn latent representations of choosers that are then used as features in a choice model like the MNL.
-GNNs have been extensively studied as representation-learning tools---in \Cref{sec:gcn}, we focus on how to incorporate them into choice models, using graph convolutional networks (GCNs)~\cite{kipf2017semi} as our canonical example.
-Third, direct network-based methods (such as label propagation~\cite{xiaojin2002learning}, which repeatedly averages a node's neighboring labels) can also be used as a simple baseline for choice predictions.
+GNNs have been extensively studied as representation-learning tools---in \Cref{sec:gcn}, we focus on how to incorporate them into choice models, using graph convolutional networks (GCNs)~\citep{kipf2017semi} as our canonical example.
+Third, direct network-based methods (such as label propagation~\citep{xiaojin2002learning}, which repeatedly averages a node's neighboring labels) can also be used as a simple baseline for choice predictions.
 While this approach is simple and efficient, it lacks the proper handling of choice sets of the previous probabilistic approaches.
 Nonetheless, we find it a useful and effective baseline, and we adapt label propagation for discrete choice in \Cref{sec:propagation}.